awsdocs/aws-secrets-manager-docs/doc_source/troubleshoot_general.md

 If your secret's name ends in a hyphen followed by six characters, Secrets Manager might not be able to find the secret from a partial ARN\.
 Secrets Manager adds a hyphen and six random characters to ARNs, so if your secret ends in the same pattern, Secrets Manager assumes you are specifying a complete ARN\.
 Instead, use the full ARN for `SecretId`\.

-For example, if your secret name is `MySecret-abcdef`, with the ARN `arn:aws:secretsmanager:<Region>:<AccountId>:secret:MySecret-abcdef-nutBrk`, and you call the following operation, then Secrets Manager might not find the secret\.
+For example, if your secret name is `MySecret-abcdef`, with the ARN `arn:aws:secretsmanager:us-east-2:111122223333:secret:MySecret-abcdef-nutBrk`, and you call the following operation, then Secrets Manager might not find the secret\.

 ```
-aws secretsmanager describe-secret --secret-id arn:aws:secretsmanager:<Region>:<AccountId>:secret:MySecret-abcdef
+aws secretsmanager describe-secret --secret-id arn:aws:secretsmanager:us-east-2:111122223333:secret:MySecret-abcdef
 ```